+Summary from Rapporteur:

+Rapporteur suggests we agree on the majority option to handle this in the specification, and proposes changes to be agreed to section ? in the appendix.

+Proposal 3 [13/17] – To implement the stopping of timers, update section 5.8.9.10.4 such that the relay UE considers a cell change at the relay UE as a cell reselection, and agree to the draft specification changes in the conclusion/summary section.

 3.3 Handling T301

 It was noted in phase 1 that cell reselection is not a stop condition for T301.
 For this scenario, [5] proposes that T301 is stopped following a “cell change” at the relay UE and proposes the changes below: